 Hannah Bradby, Kristin Liabo, Anne Ingold and Helen Roberts.
 ‘Visibility, resilience, vulnerability in young migrants’.
 Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine.
-Accepted September.

 Hannah Bradby, Gill Green, Charlie Davison and Kristine Krause.
 ‘Is superdiversity a useful concept in health research?’
 Frontiers in Sociology 20 January

 Sarah Hamed and Hannah Bradby.
 ‘Asylsökande barns hälsobehov i Sverige’.
 Socialmedicinsk tidskrift.
 4 (nov/oct) 2017

 Helen Roberts, Hannah Bradby, Grazia Manzotti, David Reeves, Anne Ingold, Kristin Liabo.
 ‘Moving on: multiple transitions for unaccompanied hild migrants leaving care in England and Sweden.’
 International Journal of Social Science Studies 8 (9) September (alternative link)

 Hannah Bradby, ‘Research Agenda in Medical Sociology’.
 Frontiers in Sociology 20 October

 Hannah Bradby, Margret Frenz, Stephanie Snow ‘Migration and danger: ethnicity and health’ Ethnicity and Health (21):4 333-339.